mblackgeo/flask-cognito-alb-example/README.md

 ## TODO

 - [ ] Separate out the monitlitic CDK stack
-- [ ] Add a route that verifies the claims with the Cognito user pool directly
+- [ ] Add a route that verifies the claims with the Cognito user pool directly (e.g. to get a list of Cognito groups for the user)